-- 1. APhA-ASP supports regulation of PBM, and insurance company audit practices and encourages the implementation of a national standardized audit procedure to include, but not be limited to, audit timeframes, a written appeals process, documentation requirements, and adherence to fair business practices. - 2.
+- 1. APhA-ASP supports regulation of PBM and insurance company audit practices and encourages the implementation of a national standardized audit procedure to include, but not be limited to, audit timeframes, a written appeals process, documentation requirements, and adherence to fair business practices. - 2.
 APhA-ASP encourages all PBMs and insurance companies to notify patients prior to any changes or modifications in their plan that may include, but not be limited to, reaching their coverage gap, formulary adjustments, prior authorizations, and tier changes.
-The notification should be in a manner that is standardized, comprehensive, and easy to understand for all patient populations.
+The notification should be in a manner that is standardized, comprehensive, and easy to understand for all patient populations. - 3.
+APhA-ASP supports legislation requiring PBMs to be licensed by the Department of Insurance or another appropriate agency within the state(s) in which they operate to increase transparency and provide oversight that best serves the public interest.